 Planning a hut trip is about more than just finding an open date!
-The suggestion for this page came from the 2014/2015 winter hut user survey and it is a work in progress.
 The huts are stocked with supplies to make your stay comfortable and your pack light.
-Take a look at what amenities you will find at the hut before you pack everything in.
+Take a look at what amenities you will find at the hut before you pack.
 Here are a few tips on how to have a successful hut trip based on common areas of concern.

 • Know your group’s abilities and choose your hut accordingly.

 • Know your group.
 Someone in each group needs to have leadership, route finding, avalanche awareness, and first aid skills.

 • There is no snowmobile access to Francie’s Cabin, Janet’s Cabin, or Sisters Cabin.
 Be aware of the winter travel restrictions in place by reviewing the Travel Management Implementation Website.

 • Research the hut(s) you plan to visit, including the route in (and out, if different), surrounding terrain, amenities provided.

 • Depart the trailhead on time.